Wildlife Safety on the Trails

 - If the animal attacks, fight back

-- Never leave small children or pets alone unattended in the wilderness
+- Never leave children or pets unattended in the wilderness

-Coyotes - While coyotes pose little threat to humans and mainly feast on squirrels and rabbits, cats and small dogs make an easy meal for local coyotes.
-Never leave small pets alone outdoors, even in a fenced yard, and don't leave small children unattended either.
-It's important to remember that it's never okay to feed coyotes or approach them.
-They may look like a pet dog but they are wild and unpredictable.
+Coyotes - While coyotes pose little threat to humans and mainly feast on squirrels and rabbits, cats and small dogs make an easy meal for Big Bear coyotes.
+Never leave small pets alone outdoors, even in a fenced yard, and don't leave children unattended either.
+It's never okay to feed coyotes or approach them.
+They may look like a dog but they are wild and unpredictable.

 Keep these easy tips in mind if you spot or encounter a coyote in Big Bear.